TypeScript strict mode patterns. Use when writing any TypeScript code.

 };

-interface — for behavior contractsexport interface UserRepository {
+interface — extendable object contractsexport interface UserRepository {

 findById(id: string): Promise<User | undefined>;